-Useful for flexible internal equipment wiring where heat resistance and bendability are needed.
+Suitable for flexible internal wiring where heat resistance, soft bending and equipment routing are important.

 High Temperature Cable Solution